The Jasmine Throne: Plot summary

+Reception and awards

 A review in Locus praised the book's morally grey characters and its "intense, vivid atmosphere".
 Describing the novel as "lush, evocative, richly characterised, emotionally dense", Tor.com said that its main theme was the nature of power and its cost.
 The relationship between its female protagonists Malini and Priya was praised by Library Journal, which added that fans on Twitter and BookTok dubbed it part of the "Sapphic Saffron Trifecta" along with The Unbroken by C.L.
 Clark and She Who Became the Sun by Shelley Parker-Chan.